Sorry, you need to enable JavaScript to visit this website.

 Trainees enrolled on traineeship are monitored by Jobsplus.
 During the monitoring visits that take place to evaluate the on-the-job training, Jobsplus staff seek feedback from both trainee and employer to gather additional information on their experience throughout the Scheme.

-During the off-the-job training, quality visits are performed by the Quality Assurance Unit, whereby the role of the latter is to ensure that the delivery of the off-the-job training is in accordance with the accredited course; the trainer uses different delivery methodologies to meet the needs of all trainees and the tools and facilities used by trainers to deliver the course are in line with standards established by the Corporation.
+During the off-the-job training, quality visits are performed by the Jobsplus Quality Assurance Unit within the Training Services Unit, whereby their role is to ensure that the delivery of the off-the-job training is in accordance with the accredited course; the trainer uses different delivery methodologies to meet the needs of all trainees and the tools and facilities used by trainers to deliver the course are in line with standards established by Jobsplus.

 The Apprenticeship Department at MCAST have developed a Monitoring System where lecturers who are VET experts are monitoring in the industry.
 This ensures that the people who are actually monitoring the students know both the industry and the competences that the students should be gaining.
 Once a student is placed in an apprenticeship, they are assigned to a lecturer, and the lecturer completes an online report.
 The report can be flagged by both the employer and also by the student.
 Each visit, a report on the particular apprenticeship placement is compiled.
 The monitoring lecturers also provide feedback to the apprenticeship provider.